eleniharlan/elenijr.net/_posts/post/2015-04-14-winter-round-up.md

 Well, this is embarassing.
 I started writing this post a month ago, but then life got in the way again.
 I really am a terrible blogger.
 Well, I think we can all safely say Winter is over, which I guess means it's coming (soon the days will be getting shorter right?)
 But, despite the radio silence on here, I did manage to eat some nice things in the last couple months, so here's a quick summary of the highlights in my foodie world...

 ###Smoking Goat, Soho
-After two days of intellectual stimulation at a conference in Birmingham, I headed straight to Smoking Goat on Friday night to gain sustenance for my friend's birthday karaoke.
+After two days of intellectual stimulation at a conference in Birmingham, I headed straight to Smoking Goat on a Friday night to gain sustenance for my friend's birthday karaoke.
 It's so refreshing to go somewhere that absolutely, 100% lives up to the hype.
 The food here was out of this world, blow your taste buds out of the park good.
+Yes that's a lot of cliches and mixed metaphors, I know.

 <a href="https://www.flickr.com/photos/elenijr/16622684686" title="Lamb ribs in background, watermelon and pork belly salad in foreground; Smoking Goat by Eleni Harlan, on Flickr"><img src="https://farm9.staticflickr.com/8643/16622684686_f241d96f6b_c.jpg" width="800" height="800" alt="Lamb ribs in background, watermelon and pork belly salad in foreground; Smoking Goat"></a>

 Apparently the chef used to work at Peckham's own [The Begging Bowl](http://www.thebeggingbowl.co.uk/), which is also very tasty Thai food, but did not really create the same levels of saliva, tears and endorphins that its inner city counterpart did.
 The much-talked-about wings are like something a more sophisticated alien race came up with, the batter so crunchy, salty, juicy that by the time you get to the meat itself it feels like a palate cleanser.
-The lamb ribs were crunchy and soft, and very, very lamby.
-But the best dish of all was a cold-smoked aubergine with some sort of tasty grit on top- no idea what it is, but it is crunchy and very good.
+The lamb ribs were juicy, crispy and soft, and very, very lamby.
+But the best dish of all was a cold-smoked aubergine with some sort of tasty grit on top- no idea what it was at the time, turns out it is ground up rice.
 I also had a thai basil gin fizz, an ideal way to start a Friday night.

 ###Peckham Bazaar
 We went to my favourite, and most [hang-out-ey restaurant in London](http://peckhambazaar.com/), to raise a glass of raki and turnip pickle juice to Niko's memory.

 <a href="https://www.flickr.com/photos/elenijr/16441001917" title="Raki and turnip pickle juice, Peckham Bazaar by Eleni Harlan, on Flickr"><img src="https://farm9.staticflickr.com/8566/16441001917_6f7d0c5219_c.jpg" width="600" height="800" alt="Raki and turnip pickle juice, Peckham Bazaar"></a>

 The food as always was phenomenal- the grilled cod with giant beans and pomegranate molasses is in the running for the best main dish I have had there.
 Also, they served cheese as part of a sweet dessert.
-I love savoury desserts.
+I love sweet cheese things.

 <a href="https://www.flickr.com/photos/elenijr/16622317206" title="Cod on a bed of butter beans, Peckham Bazaar by Eleni Harlan, on Flickr"><img src="https://farm9.staticflickr.com/8683/16622317206_31a3f93ef4_c.jpg" width="800" height="800" alt="Cod on a bed of butter beans, Peckham Bazaar"></a>